willemt/sqlhild/README.rst

 Postgres mode
 =============
 sqlhild in server mode runs a Postgres facade.
-You can use your favourite Postgres to play around with sqlhild tables.
+You can use your favourite Postgres client to play around with sqlhild tables.

 .. code-block:: bash
    :class: ignore